 Each session states debate whether to allow undocumented students to attend college at in-state tuition rates.
 With the faltering economy and limited skills-based jobs, improving college affordability is becoming a bigger priority.
 But not everyone is in agreement on who should have access to college.

-Currently, 16 states have provisions allowing for in-state tuition rates for undocumented students.
-Fourteen states—California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Mexico, New York, Oregon, Texas, Utah, and Washington— extend in-state tuition rates to undocumented students through state legislation.
-Two states—Oklahoma and Rhode Island— allow in-state tuition rates to undocumented students through Board of Regents decisions.
+Currently, at least 19 states have provisions allowing for in-state tuition rates for undocumented students.
+Seventeen states—Arkansas, California, Colorado, Connecticut, Florida, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oregon, Texas, Utah and Washington—extend in-state tuition rates to undocumented students through state legislation.
+Two states—Oklahoma and Rhode Island—allow in-state tuition rates to undocumented students through Board of Regents decisions.
+In 2013, the University of Hawaii's Board of Regents and the University of Michigan's Board of Regents adopted similar policies for undocumented students to access in-state tuition at those institutions.
+In April 2014, Virginia's attorney general started granting in-state tuition to those covered under the federal Deferred Action for Childhood Arrivals.

-California, New Mexico and Texas currently allow undocumented students to receive state financial aid.
+At least seven states—California, Colorado, Minnesota, New Mexico, Oregon, Texas and Washington—currently allow undocumented students to receive state financial aid.

 Three states—Arizona, Georgia and Indiana—specifically prohibit in-state tuition rates for undocumented students, and two states—Alabama and South Carolina— prohibit undocumented students from enrolling at any public postsecondary institution.